 10. Future decisions

-There is a legal binding to all your future life.
+There is a legal binding to your entire future life together.
 Nothing is spontaneous or sudden, so to say.
+Hence, in some situations, it may end up influencing your decisions.

-Cons: On the other hand, prenups do not actually help anticipate the future precisely, due to which an issue that seems small to the couples in the beginning usually turns out to be monumental in the future.
-Therefore the couples fail to make future decisions wisely.
+Cons: On the other hand, prenups do not actually help anticipate the future precisely because an issue that seems small to the couple in the beginning usually turns out to be monumental in the future.
+Therefore, the couple fails to make future decisions wisely.

 11. Rationality in the relationship